 The intergalactic gas in galaxy clusters is extremely hot (>10^7 K) and thin (about 100 particles per cubic meter), and it radiates by thermal bremsstrahlung in the X-ray regime.
 We use spectroscopic and imaging data from X-ray satellites to study density and temperature of the gas, and to infer the distribution of dark matter in galaxy clusters to compare with cosmological simulations.
 X-ray masses are complemented by observations of gravitational lensing effects in the optical regime.

 Astronomy is rapidly becoming a data-intensive science, which means that mining diverse and/or large data collections drives large parts of current research.
 This requires the constant development of a powerful information technology infrastructure.
-At ARI, we do our part by particpating in the Virtual Observatory via the GAVO project, for which we are operating a data center and developing server software as well as user programs (e.g., splat) and standards for computer protocols and data models.
+At ARI, we do our part by particpating in the Virtual Observatory through the German VO organisation GAVO, for which we are operating a data center and developing server software as well as user programs (e.g., splat) and standards for computer protocols and data models.
 If you want to get your own data into the VO or require support when using the VO, do not hesitate to get in contact with us.

 This group work on different aspects of star formation in the Galaxy as well as in the early universe.
 Interstellar turbulence and formation and evolution of molecular clouds are studied, as well as the dynamical evolution of the Milky Way and its satellite galaxies.
 As this work relies heavily on computer simulations, the group also works on developing and improving numerical methods for astrophysics.

 This research group seeks to understand the processes in stars and stellar explosions based extensive numerical simulations.
 Newly developed numerical techniques and the ever growing power of supercomputers facilitates a modeling of stellar objects in unprecedented detail and precision.